Undergraduate Course Descriptions

 This course is fundamentally about sacred places and the stories that people tell about and within them.
 We will explore the role that narratives – mythological, historical, personal, and academic – have played in the creation, maintenance and conceptualization of sacred spaces in South Asia.
 Each class in the first section of the course is devoted to a particular site or category of sites, and examines the roles that religious texts and iconography play in the traditions with which the sites are associated.
 In the second section of the course, we will consider ethnographic perspectives on religious journeys.
 Finally, in the third section, we will focus on the idealization of region or nation as a sacred space, and examines the manner in which narratives are invoked to formulate identities and to negotiate conflicts and differentials of power.

 As we navigate these topics, we will explore answers to the following questions: How are spaces made “sacred”?
-What are the multiple types of narratives that come to be associated with sacred spaces, and what roles do they play in their production?
+What are are the multiple types of narratives that come to be associated with sacred spaces, and what roles do they play in their production?
 How are such narratives transmitted, and for whom?
 How do religious practitioners utilize these spaces and their narratives in order to negotiate various facets of daily life, and in order to situate themselves within the religious landscape of South Asia?

 RELI UN3407 Muslims in Diaspora.
 4 points.